Blake Patton is a business-focused litigator with a diverse trial and appellate practice before state and federal courts, and administrative agencies.

 Expression Through Social Media: Best Practices in the Workplace, Aug.
 7, 2018

 “Gun for Hire” Classified Ads: The Back-Page Interplay of the First Amendment and Tort Law, Continuing Legal Education, Oct.
 12, 2018

 A Review of Barriers to Healthcare Access, Panelist, Oct.
 17, 2018

 Mr. Patton and his family live in downtown Oklahoma City.
 In 2012, Mr. Patton was honored by iON OK as one of the top 30 Oklahomans under the age of 30.
-Mr. Patton enjoys fly fishing in the Patagonia region of Argentina, and has been an instructor at the Illinois River Fly Fishing School for over a decade.
-He also has a passion for documentary films, and worked as a production assistant on the 2009 HBO Documentary “Sweethearts of the Prison Rodeo,” filmed inside the walls of the Oklahoma State Penitentiary in McAlester, Oklahoma.
-In college, Mr. Patton worked as an intern for the NBC Today Show in New York City, the Silverdocs documentary film festival held by the American Film Institute in Silver Springs, Maryland, and the Washington Nationals major league baseball team in Washington D.C.
+Mr. Patton enjoys fly fishing in the Patagonia region of Argentina, and has been an instructor at the Illinois River Fly Fishing School, operated by Patton Fly Fishing, for over a decade.
+He also has a passion for documentary films, and worked as a production assistant on the HBO Documentary “Sweethearts of the Prison Rodeo,” filmed inside the walls of the Oklahoma State Penitentiary in McAlester, Oklahoma.